Tinkerforge/doc/de/source/Product_Overview.rst

 This option is limited by the USB specification (500mA).
 A large stack may need more power than 500mA.

-To provide greater currents, Power Supplies are available.
+To provide greater currents, Stromversorgungen are available.
 These boards power the stack and can additionally be used to supply the power for driver Bricks (e.g. :ref:`DC Brick <dc_brick>`).
-Power Supplies have the same size as :ref:`Bricks <product_overview_bricks>` and are stacked in at the bottom of the stack.
+Stromversorgungen have the same size as :ref:`Bricks <product_overview_bricks>` and are stacked in at the bottom of the stack.